ElenaKhlebnikova/um-vet-frontend/README.md

 ## 🐶 Features

 1. Fully responsive.
-2. Booking functionality: users can chose a doctor, date and time of their appointment.
-This data is stored on the backend of the project.
+2. Booking functionality: users can choose a doctor, date and time of their appointment, then the appointment is stored on the backend.
-3. Interactive calendar: users can choose a doctor, date and time of their appointment and also they see if the time is unavailable (if it has been booked)
+3. Interactive calendar: users can choose a doctor, date and time of their appointment and also they can see if the appointment time is unavailable (if it has been booked)
 4. Leaving reviews on doctors and writing comments.
 5. Added internalization support for English and German.
+6. Added custom hook which return data fetched from the backend and loading state.